dcheongsee/Mini-C-Compiler/description/part3/README.md

 ## 3. Variable allocations and uses

-Next, you should implement memory allocation of global and local variables.
+Next, we implement memory allocation of global and local variables.

-As seen during the course, the global variables all go in the static storage area (data section of the assembly file).
+The global variables all go in the static storage area (data section of the assembly file).

 The local variables (variables inside a function) go onto the stack.
-You should allocate them at a fix offset from the frame pointer (`$fp`) and store this offset directly in the `VarDecl` AST node as a field (alternatively, you can store them in a symbol table).
+We allocate them at a fix offset from the frame pointer (`$fp`) and store this offset directly in the `VarDecl` AST node as a field (alternatively, we can store them in a symbol table).

-You should complete and implement the `MemAllocCodeGen` class to deal with the allocation of variables.
+We complete and implement the `MemAllocCodeGen` class to deal with the allocation of variables.
-Note that you can also separate the allocator into a global one and a local one.
+Note that we can also separate the allocator into a global one and a local one.
-In this case, you can call the global allocator from the `ProgramCodeGen` and then call your local allocator just before processing the function declaration in the `FunCodeGen`.
+In this case, we can call the global allocator from the `ProgramCodeGen` and then call our local allocator just before processing the function declaration in the `FunCodeGen`.

-Next you should implement the logic to read and write local or global variables.
+Next we implement the logic to read and write local or global variables.
-You can use the `lw` and `sw` instruction to read from or write to a variable respectively.
+We use the `lw` and `sw` instruction to read from or write to a variable respectively.
 The tricky part will be to identify the location of the variables; either a label if globally allocated, or an offset from the frame pointer if locally allocated.
-We encourage you to store this allocation information in the `VarDecl` node when allocating variables (or again use a symbol table if you wish to).
+We store this allocation information in the `VarDecl` node when allocating variables (or again using a symbol table).

 ### `sizeof` and data alignment

-We will adopt the following specification for the size of the different types:
+We adopt the following specification for the size of the different types:
 `sizeof(void)==0, sizeof(char)==1`, `sizeof(int)==4`, `sizeof(pointer_type)==4`

-Arrays should always be represented in a compact form.
+Arrays are represented in a compact form.

-For a struct, no matter where it appears (e.g. in an array, or in another struct), you should always be able to access its field with an instruction corresponding to the data alignment of the field (e.g. `lw` for an `int` field, `lb` for a `char` field).
+For a struct, no matter where it appears (e.g. in an array, or in another struct), we are able to access its field with an instruction corresponding to the data alignment of the field (e.g. `lw` for an `int` field, `lb` for a `char` field).
 This means:

-   * All fields should be aligned to respect the data size alignment (e.g. `int` must be aligned to 4 bytes);
+   * All fields are aligned to respect the data size alignment (e.g. `int` must be aligned to 4 bytes);
-   * The size of a struct must be a multiple of the largest field alignment constrained (e.g if a struct contains a field of type `int`, then its size must be a multiple of 4 bytes).
+   * The size of a struct is a multiple of the largest field alignment constrained (e.g if a struct contains a field of type `int`, then its size must be a multiple of 4 bytes).

 So for instance, in the following example:
 ```C